matter-labs/zksync-era/docs/specs/prover/getting_started.md

 ```

-This test may take several minutes to run, but you will see lot’s of information along the way!
+This test may take several minutes to run, but you will see lots of information along the way!